LeaDer-E/Unfollow-All-Script-for-Instagram/README.md

 - **Use at your own risk!** Instagram has automated detection systems that may temporarily restrict your account if too many unfollows happen too quickly.

 ---

+⏳ Performance & Speed

+The script unfollowed 5 people in 28 seconds.

+Estimated time to unfollow 100 people: ~9-10 minutes (depends on page load speed and delays between actions).

+Performance may vary depending on your internet connection and Instagram’s response time.

+---

 📷 Screenshots & Demo

 📌 Before Running the Script